whatshap/whatshap/README.md

 * Use record.start (0-based) instead of record.POS
 * lines like this are output by phasedblocks.py (note start > stop coord): scaffold250     Phasing exon    8223    8222    .       +       .       gene_id "8222"; transcript_id "8222.1";
-* remove reads that represent a subset of another one
+* Remove reads that represent a subset of another one
+* Extend the example data set to at least two scaffolds
+* Current C++ code uses an iterator over matrix columns as input

 Notes